Eddie (aged 7) and I have been chatting about assessment theory.

 I heard Christopher Such explain (on the Thinking Deeply about Primary Education podcast) how word memorisation can yield short-term gains for students struggling to phonetically decode, but ultimately damages their long-term prospects of learning to read fluently.
 For a child like this who struggling to achieve a good mark at the end of Key Stage 1, it is possible that by introducing a standard reading fluency assessment, we encourage some word memorisation over phonetic decoding in order to maximise their score.

 The key point here is that, if we want students to achieve mastery in a skill, then we should write a test where marks can be gained only if the student improves their mastery of that skill, and not for any other reason.
 If the consequence is that these mastery assessments are poor discriminators at the top end of the attainment distribution, then that is absolutely fine.
 The assessment has done its job of incentivising the system to teach the thing we want it to teach to the students we most want it taught to!

 KS2 maths and the bell curve with a low average mark

-The primary teacher who blogs under the name Solomon Kingsnorth is running an incredible crusade to persuade others that we need to reform the primary National Curriculum so that students have a fighting chance of arriving at secondary school with good levels of fluency in reading, writing and numeracy.
+The primary teacher who blogs under the pseudonym Solomon Kingsnorth is running an incredible crusade to persuade others that we need to reform the primary National Curriculum so that students have a fighting chance of arriving at secondary school with good levels of fluency in reading, writing and numeracy.
 He thinks the SATs provide important incentives to primary teachers to deviate away from this goal.
 I agree with him.
 However, not everyone does.
 (Particularly those who subscribe to the Gibbian view that a great curriculum is a massive curriculum with lots of stuff in it.)